 It's a Middle Eastern recipe that's originally from the Levant region (Syrian, Jordan, Lebanon, Palestine, etc).

 Tabouli is a staple salad in the Middle East and is often served as part of a mezze platter or as a side salad.
-It's an easy recipe to make and pairs with so many types of dishes!
+It's an easy recipe to make and pairs with many dishes!

 Tabouli is fresh and flavorful.
-It's got a herby base and is livened up with plenty of fresh lemon juice and Roma tomatoes.
+It's got a herby base, with parsley being the star of the show, and is livened up with plenty of fresh lemon juice and Roma tomatoes.
 The bulgur adds a hearty component, so it's a nice, filling salad.

 You can eat it for lunch with hummus and pita bread or serve it alongside chicken for dinner.
 Tabouli saves well in the refrigerator for a few days, so you can make it in advance or use it as a meal prep recipe.

-Here's what you'll need to make this delicious salad recipe.
+Here's what you'll need to make this delicious, authentic tabbouleh recipe.

-Parsley - You'll need 2 bunches of fresh parsley (or 2 cups of finely chopped parsley).
+Parsley - You'll need two bunches of fresh parsley (or 2 cups of finely chopped parsley).
 Rinse them, dry them, and then chop the ends off.
-Then chop them to a fine dice.
-Use Italian parsley, not curly parsley.
+Then, chop them to a fine dice.
+Use Italian parsley (also called flat-leaf parsley), not curly parsley.

 Roma Tomatoes - You'll need 4 Roma (or plum) tomatoes.
 They are easier to chop than regular tomatoes because they're firmer and have fewer seeds.

-Bulgur - You'll use 3 ounces of fine bulgur.
+Bulgur Wheat - You'll use 3 ounces of fine bulgur.
 It's a cereal grain that's made from parboiled oats.
+Some people like to make quinoa tabbouleh, you can substitute quinoa for bulgur if you'd prefer.
+I prefer the bulgur because it has a lovely nutty flavor.

-Mint - You'll use 1/2 cup of mint leaves (stems removed).
+Mint - You'll use ½ cup of fresh mint leaves (stems removed).
 Dice them till they are the same size as the parsley.

-Dressing - To dress the salad, you'll use 1/2 cup of good olive oil and 3 tablespoons of freshly squeezed lemon juice (one to two lemons worth).
+Dressing - To dress the salad, use ½ cup of good olive oil and 3 tablespoons of freshly squeezed lemon juice (one to two lemons worth).

 More Mediterranean Recipes to Try